junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 But knowing what he knows now, there is no way he would just sit inside and do nothing.
 He can fight through the Purgatory from one end to the other, certainly he can survive some snow storm in Colorado.

 Dean walks into the storm, and starts walking towards the mountaintop, where the rumors hold.
 The snowflakes are as sharp as angel blades, cutting him bloody, but there is no dripping blood.
 Even the sliced veins are frozen to closed the minute they're wounded.
+The pain is sharp in the first minute, but numbed soon after.
+He doesn't feel like walking in the icy water anymore, more like in boiling water, the coldness feels hot.
+He knows some temperature sensors in his body must have been failing.
+But he can't care about that right now.

 He can't see anything, there is nothing other than a whole complete whiteness in front of him, with all kinds of different shades.
 He pushes one step after another, but can't tell the difference between each step.
 He wonders if he's really moving up, or just making the same movement in the same place.